Table of contents

 Keep cool with frozen dog treats.

 There are many recipes available for home-made dog treats, but to keep your dog cool, try freezing fruit such as banana mixed with peanut butter and yoghurt in ice cube trays, or try making a huge ice cube that will keep your dog occupied and cool for hours by freezing berries, peanut butter, flax seeds and water in a silicone cake tin, then tip out when frozen, to make a huge popsicle.
-Ou article on healthy summer treats for dogs has some further ideas.
+Our article on healthy summer treats for dogs has some other ideas.